 Students should specify 003753 as the code number for Virginia Military Institute.
 Apply now: Federal Student Aid website.
 Deadline March 1.

 - After you’ve been appointed and we have received your FAFSA, and VMI Statement of Educational Purpose along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Award describing the aid you are eligible to receive.
 At that time, you should be able to review your financial aid awards online.

 The process for applying for financial aid is the same for current cadets except for having to apply for admission to the Institute.

 FAFSA Priority Deadline – March 1 - If you miss the Priority Deadline, you should still complete the FAFSA and Statement of Educational Purpose.
 However, the availability of funds will be limited.
 Tips for completing or correcting the FAFSA

 You may be randomly selected by the Department of Education for financial aid verification.
 If selected you must:

 - Complete the Verification Worksheet Dependent.
 If you are an independent student complete the Verification Worksheet Independent.

 - Students selected for verification are encouraged to use the IRS Data Retrieval Tool (IRS-DRT).
-In lieu of the IRS-DRT, if you and your parent are tax filers you need to request a 2016 Tax Return Transcript, free of charge from the IRS online at www.irs.gov/individuals/get-transcript or by telephone at (800) 908-9946, and provide our office with a copy.
+Instead of the IRS-DRT, if you and your parents are tax filers, you need to request a 2017 Tax Return Transcript, free of charge from the IRS online at www.irs.gov/individuals/get-transcript or by telephone at (800) 908-9946, and provide our office with a copy.

 - This handout should assist you if you feel you are a victim of identity theft.
 Victim of Identity Theft